Get Answers to all your Questions

 D)

-We know, A and B are invertible matrices
+We know, that A and B are invertible matrices

 \\ \begin{aligned} &\Rightarrow|\mathrm{A}|^{-1}=\frac{1}{|\mathrm{~A}|}\\ &\therefore \operatorname{det}(A)^{-1}=[\operatorname{det}(A)]^{-1} \ldots(B)\\ &\text { We know that } \frac{|\mathrm{A}|^{-1}}{ }=\frac{\operatorname{adj} \mathrm{A}}{|\vec{A}|}\\ &\Rightarrow \text { adj } A=|A| \cdot A^{-1} \ldots \text { option }(A)\\ &\Rightarrow(\mathrm{A}+\mathrm{B})^{-1}=\frac{1}{|\mathrm{~A}+\mathrm{B}|} \operatorname{adj}(\mathrm{A}+\mathrm{B})\\ &{\text { But }}{\mathrm{B}}^{-1}+\mathrm{A}^{-1}=\frac{1}{|\mathrm{~B}|} \operatorname{adj} \mathrm{B}+\frac{1}{|\mathrm{~A}|} \text { adj } \mathrm{A} \end{aligned}